LiMinggang/madedit-mod/README.txt

   FontWidth.dat is Cache of Font-Width-Data, it can speed-up MadEdit a lot.

   * Download dictionary at http://archive.services.openoffice.org/pub/mirror/OpenOffice.org/contrib/dictionaries/
   * Use MadEdit-Mod with other applications like CPPCheck, Visual Studio, try 'madedit %f*lineNum'

 Feature/issues to be released
 -----------------------------

 ChangeLog:
 ----------
+Mod v0.3.2
+1. Change RegKey to "MadEdit-Mod" and add RegKey value "Edit with MadEdit-Mod"
+2. Fix caret display issue after hiding Quick Search bar

+Mod v0.3.1
+Note: You have to change the madedit.mo to MadEdit-Mod.mo since then
+1. Use wxAuiToolBar as ToolBar, group tools into Standard, Editor, Search/Replace, Text view, and Macro
+2. Context menu for Main Frame/Tool bars(Show/Hide one or all tool bars)
+3. Save/Load customized tool bars
+4. Add Quick search ToolBar, toggle show/hide with F8(Escape to hide it), drag to float one and dock anywhere.follow your search direction if you hit Enter after inputing some text.
+Searching during inputing.
+5. Toggle-able sign of the 80th column
+6. Improve UI and performance, improve usability of Purge History dialog
+7. Improve performance of Purge History
+8. Change language tag from "MadEdit" to "MadEdit-Mod"
+9. Add "Print" in ToolBar
+9. Fix bug of initialized bookmark width
+10. Fix crash if you purged history right after MadEdit started and select to purge any related to search/replace
+11. Fix issue of not purging history till you search/replace after you check the item in global option
+12. Fix issue of extra bookmark sign if the line was wrapped
+13. Update Simplified Chinese

 Mod v0.3.0
 1. Improve UI and all strings of message box/dialog can be translated since then
-2. Change application name to 'MadEdit-Mod'
+2. Change application name string to 'MadEdit-Mod'
-3. Update cursor as None while being out of window(Drag and Drop)
+3. Update cursor as NO_ENTRY sign while being out of window(Drag and Drop)
 4. Add debug output for Visual Studio
+5. Disable DND and caret motion if caret is out of window(Drag and Drop)
+6. Left click on line number area to select one line/all(with Control pressed)
+7. Add area for bookmark instead of overwriting line number
+8. Left click on bookmark area to toggle bookmark
+9. Display/hide bookmark area
+10. Add config item in print options for printing bookmark
+11. Use color defined in syntax file for bookmark
+12. Add a line to separate line number/bookmark area to the actual content
+13. Add a line to as a sign of the 80th column like PSPad
+14. Set Encoding of Search/Replace dialog the same as main edit
-5. Fix issue that caret was still moving while being out of window(Drag and Drop)
+15. Fix the issue that caret was still moving while being out of window(Drag and Drop)
-6. Fix issue that should not do DND when user dropped the selection at the end of selection Update Simplified Chinese
+16. Fix the issue that should not do DND when user dropped the selection at the end/begin of the selection
+17. Fix some wrong status of menus when there is no active edit
+18. Fix wrong result title of FindAll in MadPython
+19. Fix the issue that FindReplaceInFiles would reset the Enable Replace while activating again
+20. Update Simplified Chinese

 Mod v0.2.9
 1. Auto fill column data while pasting in column mode(the lines would be automatically duplicated if the